andreacuozzo/rasp_test_1/README.md

 ## Control DMX moving light with OLA and OpenCV on Raspberry PI Zero W with PICamera

+Just started playing with it, I wouldn't touch this guide/code with a stick.

 ## My scenario

 - Raspberry PI Zero W with Raspberry PI Camera Rev. 1.3 https://www.amazon.it/Modulo-fotocamera-webcam-supporta-Raspberry/dp/B0748FZXW3